zhiruiwang/probprog-project/src/codebase/bnn/README.md

 ## Run

 ```
-python3 get_outpu.py
+python3 get_output.py
 ```

-It will print out all the metrics and plots for the Critisism part in the notebook, both frequentist and Bayesian
+It will print out all the metrics and plots for the critisism part in the notebook, both frequentist and Bayesian